Children and Television: Lessons from Sesame Street: Reviews

 Terry Barrett of Ohio State University calls Children and Television a "serious book", something that could be read by the general public without compromising the field of education.
 Barrett also calls the book an informative treatment of an "interesting contemporary educational phenomenon".
 Joan Tierney of the Canadian Broadcasting Corporation calls the book "a well-thought, well-organized historical version" of the early history and development of Sesame Street.
-She not only considers the book a "how-to" in how to create and produce a children's television show, but also an important exposure to the public the hard work and dedication it required to put it on the air.
-For Tierney, the most interesting part of the story Lesser tells in the book is how people with strong and different opinions and temperaments learned to work together and to give television "a little bit of class".
-She applauds Lesser for including the CTW's detractors, but believes that he unnecessarily included the more ridiculous criticisms in order to give Sesame Street and the Workshop more credibility.
+She considers the book not only a "how-to" on creating and producing a children's television show, but also an important exposure for the public of the hard work and dedication it required to put it on the air.
+For Tierney, the most interesting part of the story Lesser tells in the book is how people with strong, different opinions and temperaments learned to work together and give television "a little bit of class".
+She applauds Lesser for including the CTW's detractors, but believes he unnecessarily included the more ridiculous criticisms to give Sesame Street and the Workshop more credibility.
 Rose K. Goldsen of Cornell University criticizes Lesser for legitimizing "the strange folk belief that depositing lore in a child's head is the same as educating a child".
-She criticizes the research Lesser describes in the book, and insists that it should be considered as product-testing rather than educational research.
+She criticizes the research that Lesser describes in the book and insists that it should be considered product testing rather than educational research.
 She also criticizes Lesser for legitimizing consumerism.

 Ellen Wartella of Northwestern University called Children and Television a "profound book" that greatly influenced the field of children and media.
 She said that it was the first book in the U.S. that established the idea that children and television could be studied from a developmental perspective, that academics could be involved in the production of educational television programs, and that "children's development and our understanding of children's development could be important in the creation of media products".
 The book also had a profound effect how later research has been conducted, and has been cited in hundreds of studies and books.